bjodah/chempy/README.rst

   $ ./scripts/host-jupyter-using-docker.sh .
 0

-there will be one skipped test (due to symengine missing in this pip installed environment) and quite a few instances of RintimeWarning.
+there will be a few skipped test (due to some dependencies not being installed by default) and quite a few warnings.

 Examples